DataDog/integrations-core/pan_firewall/README.md

 ### Metrics

-The Palo Alto Networks Firewall Log Integration submits specified metrics under the `snmp.*` namespace.
-The metrics collected are determined by the [palo alto configured profile][9].
-See the [SNMP Data Collected][10] section for details of monitored metrics.
+The metrics collected for this integration are determined by the [palo alto configured profile][9].

 ### Logs